bulk-reviewer/bulk-reviewer/README.md

 Contributions are welcome!

 The application is designed to aid archivists and librarians in processing and providing access to digital collections but may be useful in other domains as well.
-The application is currently under active development, and is still in the exploratory/prototype phase.
-This project has been made possible in part by the generous support of the [Library Innovation Lab](https://lil.law.harvard.edu) at Harvard University, where Tim Walsh was a 2018 Summer Fellow, and a Concordia University Library Research Grant.
+Bulk Reviewer has been made possible in part by the generous support of the [Library Innovation Lab](https://lil.law.harvard.edu) at Harvard University, where Tim Walsh was a 2018 Summer Fellow, and a Concordia University Library Research Grant.

-An earlier Django-based server application version of Bulk Reviewer can be found [here](https://github.com/timothyryanwalsh/bulk-reviewer).
+An earlier server-based version of Bulk Reviewer developed using Django can be found [here](https://github.com/timothyryanwalsh/bulk-reviewer).

 Interested in getting involved?
 [Get in touch](mailto:tim.walsh@concordia.ca)!